brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 The following day we toured Buenos Aires in a convoy of buses, where I was lucky enough to have sat beside John.
 This trip is full of impressive people, but none more so than him.
 He recently placed top five in all six World Marathon Majors, running sub-three hours in every one.
 He held the UK marathon record for over 65 year olds, ran a 100 miler, and finished the Marathon de Sables.
 It seemed everyone I spoke to had an inspiring story, but John spoke so casually you could almost miss his.

 That evening we had our race registration (the t-shirts were cool), followed by welcome cocktails and a ballroom dinner.
 It felt unique to be at a formal event, but surrounded by such outdoorsy people and stories.
 It was here I realised this expedition is a lot more about the people than the race itself.
-The orgnaisers gave presentations on what was to come, and we all drank a bit too much free wine.
+The organisers gave presentations on what was to come, and we all drank a bit too much free wine.
 The day after was a rest day to explore, so no real harm done.

 <p align="center" width="100%">
     <img width="300" src="/images/ant16.jpeg">